pc4653/Medical-Image-Modality-Conversion/README.md

 3. images that have republicating objects/shade,
 4. images that contains a lot of noise in the background but seems to have ok amount of information on brain.

-Conclusion: we need to really clean up the dataset
+need to really clean up the dataset

 Technique issues to tackle with:

 1. quality of conversion: overall, the results are encouraging in the sense that you can see the parts that usually light up in T2 to light up in T1-T2 conversion.
 On a high level knowldge, the conversion is decent; however, closer inspection shows a few problems: first, details are not well preserved - which is partially due to noisy input, and partially due to the fact that we are extracting high level features in order to perform this kind of transformation.
-Secondly, some interpretations by computers are obviously wrong - for instance, the model would 'intepretate' a tumor as part of the brain structure, and after conversion, it looks like part of the brain - obviously no longer a human brain - instead of a tumor.
+Secondly, some interpretations by computers are obviously wrong - for instance, the model would 'intepretate' a tumor as part of the brain structure, and after conversion, it looks like part of the brain instead of a tumor.

 2. Spatial consistency - this needs to be updated after i run some more data through the model.
 I am assuming that spatially it is not very consistent.
 We will need to come up with a constraint in this axis.